-The goal of this Getting Started Guide explains how to use Intel MPI Library to compile and run a simple MPI program.
+The goal of this Getting Started Guide is to explain how to use Intel® MPI Library to compile and run a simple MPI program.
 This guide also includes basic usage examples and troubleshooting tips.

-This release of the Intel MPI Library supports the following major features:
+This release of the Intel® MPI Library supports the following major features:

-- MPI-1 and MPI-2 specification conformance with some limitations - Support for any combination of the following interconnection fabrics: - o Shared memory - o RDMA-capable network fabrics via DAPL, such as InfiniBand and Myrinet - o Sockets, for example, TCP/IP over Ethernet, Gigabit Ethernet, and other interconnects - Support for IA-32 and Itanium® architecture clusters using: - o Intel® C++ Compiler for Linux version 7.1 and higher - o Intel® Fortran Compiler for Linux version 7.1 and higher - o GNU C, C++ and Fortran 95 compilers - Support for Intel® 64 using: - o the Intel C++ Compiler for Linux version 8.1 and higher - o Intel Fortran Compiler for Linux version 8.1 and higher - o GNU C, C++ and Fortran 95 compilers - C, C++, Fortran-77 and Fortran-90 language bindings - Dynamic or static linking - Clusters with homogeneous processor architectures and operating environments only.
+MPI-1 and MPI-2 specification conformance

+Switchable, multi-fabric support for the following fabrics:

+- o TCP (Ethernet\, sockets, Gigabit Ethernet) - o Shared memory - o Hybrid TCP and shared memory, for use in clusters with SMP nodes - o InfiniBand\, Myrinet\, and other RDMA-capable network fabrics (via DAPL\ providers) - o Hybrid TCP, shared memory, and InfiniBand\, Myrinet\, and other RDMA-capable network fabrics (via DAPL\ providers), for use in clusters with SMP nodes

+Support for IA-32 and Itanium® architecture clusters using the Intel® C++ Compiler for Linux\ version 7.1 and higher, Intel® Fortran Compiler for Linux\ version 7.1 and higher, and GNU\ compilers

+Support for Intel® Extended Memory 64 Technology (Intel® EM64T) using the Intel® C++ Compiler for Linux\ version 8.1 and higher, Intel® Fortran Compiler for Linux\ version 8.1 and higher, and GNU\ compilers

+C, C++, Fortran-77 and Fortran-90 language bindings

+Dynamic or static linking

+Clusters with homogeneous processor architectures and operating environments only.